chpoit/utsushis-charm/README.md

 - Q: Can I use a capture card instead?
   - I tested recording in 720p and 1080p with OBS using a Genki Shadowcast and everything worked.
 (MKV, others should work too)
     - Make sure you properly set the resolution of the Shadowcast at or above 720p.
 The default appears to be 360/480p.
 [Example found here](https://github.com/chpoit/utsushis-charm/issues/20#issuecomment-852183555)
-  - I recommend recording in 30fps to avoid increasingt the frames to process
+  - I recommend recording in 30 fps to avoid increasing the frames to process
     - 60 fps is fine, half of the frames are skipped.
   - I see no reason other capture cards should not work
   - 1080p adds extra processing due to a downscaling step to 720p (20-30% slower)